Battle of Inverkeithing: Cavalry

 Most of the English cavalry were mounted on large, for the time, horses.
 The cavalrymen wore metal lobster-tailed pot helmets which protected the head and, usually, the neck, cheeks and, to an extent, face.
 They wore jackets of thick uncured leather and thigh-length boots.
 Body armour – a cuirass (metal chest and back plates) – was unusual but not unknown.
 They were each armed with two pistols and a sword.
 The pistols were 18 in to 24 in long and had a very limited effective range.
 Most but not all cavalry pistols had flintlock firing mechanisms, which were more reliable in damp or windy weather than matchlock mechanisms.
 Flintlock mechanisms were more expensive than matchlock ones and were usually reserved for the cavalry, who found igniting and using the slow match while controlling a horse inconvenient.
 The swords were straight, 3 ft and effective at both cutting and thrusting.
 Cavalry were usually positioned on each flank of the infantry.

 The Scottish cavalry were similarly equipped, with helmets, pistols and swords, and no body armour, although many bore lances rather than pistols.
-The main difference was that the Scottish horses were smaller and lighter; this gave them more nimble but put them at a disadvantage in a face-to-face confrontation.
+The main difference was that the Scottish horses were smaller and lighter; this made them more nimble but put them at a disadvantage in a face-to-face confrontation.
 Their tactics depended on manoeuvrability and a hit-and-run approach, their commanders recognising that they could not withstand the English in a face-to-face encounter.
 English cavalry tactics were intended to utilise their strengths.
 They would advance in a tight formation, their riders' legs interlocked, at no faster than a trot – to maintain formation.
 They would discharge their pistols at very short range and upon coming into contact attempt to use the sheer weight of their mounts and the mass of their formation to force back their opponents and burst through their ranks.

 Both armies contained dragoons.
 These had originated as mounted infantry, using horses to increase their operational mobility and dismounting to fight with pikes or muskets.
 By 1650 they had largely become specialist mounted troops; none carried pikes.
 The English dragoons had exchanged their muskets for carbines (shorter-barrelled versions of the infantry's muskets) or, occasionally, pistols and been formally recognised as a cavalry arm.
 Scottish dragoons were part way through this transformation and carried both matchlock muskets and cavalry swords.
 Dragoons usually acted as scouts, or formed their army's rearguard.